 The Octavia is already one of the most practical Estates in its class, so the new Scout has a very strong foundation to build on.
 The 610-litre boot is larger than both the VW Passat Alltrack and Vauxhall Insignia Country Tourer, and even with the rear seats folded it has the upper hand with space increasing to 1,740 litres.

 Behind a 6ft driver there’s still ample head and knee room in the back for adults.
 The ride may have been jacked up by 33mm, but it’s still very easy to get in and out thanks to the wide door openings.

 Elsewhere inside there are plenty of handy storage cubbies and in the fuel filler cap Skoda has added a very useful ice scraper.
 And despite its increased proportions and bulky looks, a rear-view reversing camera is available so it’s easy to park in tighter gaps.

-The Scout retains Skoda’s reputation for offering great value for money.
-The entry-level 148bhp 2.0-litre diesel is around £800 more than the standard Octavia Estate 4x4.
+In comparsion to rivals the Scout offers great value for money.
+Yet, the entry-level 148bhp 2.0-litre diesel is around £2,500 more than the standard Octavia Estate 4x4 and doesn't offer much more in terms of capability.
 The more powerful 181bhp model is priced a little higher, but is still dramatically cheaper than its rivals from Vauxhall and VW.

-Not only is the Skoda cheaper to buy, it is also significantly cheaper to run.
+However, the Scout is significantly cheaper to run than rival models.
 Both engines will return 55.4mpg, with emissions at 129g/km of CO2 for the less powerful model and 134g/km of CO2 for the range-topper.
 The Vauxhall can only manage 42.8mpg with CO2 emissions at a whopping 174g/km, while the VW still lags behind returning 47.9mpg.